Tutorial on basic SSH and Jupyter Notebook

 Note: Variable

-can be the specific URLs of SSH servers (in next section), or any identifier names specified by your~/.ssh/config
+YOUR_SERVER_IDcan be the specific URLs of SSH servers (in next section), or any identifier names specified by your~/.ssh/config.

 Tips: You may add one more

-to bring them to the background.
+&at the end of the above commands inStep 2,3to bring them to the background.
 It allows the command to keep running even when you log out or kill your terminal.
-To bring them to foreground (i.e. the normal running), usefg
+To bring them to foreground (i.e. the normal running), usefg; to list the commands running in background, usebg.

 Note: If you have altered the port number in your Jupyter config file (in